AishTron7/Secrets/README.md

 * To demonstrate the usage of passport library to create cookies & sessions
 * To demonstrate my understanding of advanced security concepts by implementing hashing and salting of passwords

-Note: Authentication is not required for viewing secrets, it is required so that every person can submit only one secret.
+Note: Authentication is not required for viewing secrets, it is required so that each user can submit only one secret.
 (To avoid spamming)

 Hosting is done on heroku and you can visit the site [here.](https://bit.ly/aishsecrets)